axeluhl/sailing-analytics/README.md

 ## Downloading, Installing and Running an Official Release

 You need to have Java 8 installed.
-Get one from [here](https://tools.eu1.hana.ondemand.com/#cloud).
+Get one from, e.g., [here](https://tools.eu1.hana.ondemand.com/#cloud).
 Either ensure that this JVM's ``java`` executable in on the ``PATH`` or set ``JAVA_HOME`` appropriately.

-At [https://releases.sapsailing.com](https://releases.sapsailing.com) you find official product builds.
+At [https://github.com/SAP/sailing-analytics/releases](https://github.com/SAP/sailing-analytics/releases) you find official product builds.
 To fetch and install one of them, make an empty directory, change into it and run the ``refreshInstance.sh`` command, e.g., like this:
 ```
     mkdir sailinganalytics
     cd sailinganalytics